drowe67/misc/analog/README.md

-# Analog Modulation of Vocoder Features
+# Analog Modulation and Quantisation of Vocoder Features

 Experiments with autoencoders, quantisation, and analog modulation of Vocoder features.
 Using Codec 2 features for current work (as I am familiar with them), but could also be applied to other (e.g. neural)